Roster

 trumpet solo – (listen)

-alto saxophone solo – (listen)
+oboe, flute, clarinet, trumpet, or alto sax solo – (listen)

 BROADWAY/MOVIE MUSIC

-Colors of the Wind
+Best of the West!

-arr.
-John Moss – (listen)
+John Williams/Jerry Brubaker – (listen)

 FOLK SONGS

 arr.
-Tim Smith/Cheryl Woldseth – (listen)
+Cheryl Woldseth – (listen)

 CLASSICAL & ORIGINAL WORKS